cds-snc/claim-tax-benefits-documentation/pages/_en/research.md

 ##### Ask simple, unambiguous questions

 Our research found that tax filers lose confidence or may unknowingly give the wrong answer, when the “right answer” is ambiguous.
 During usability testing, participants had trouble answering “yes or no” when there was qualifying information embedded in the question.
-For example, one question asked participants if they had home energy costs, but only if they also lived on a reserve.
+In an earlier iteration of the service, a question asked tax filers if they had home energy costs, but only if they also lived on a reserve.

 ![Example of question on website: Question: In 2018, did you live on a reserve and pay home energy costs.
 Yes no radio buttons.
 Continue or cancel buttons.](/assets/img/screen-shot-2020-03-18-at-19.17.33.png "Original question design")